23 Key Apparel Industry Statistics You Should Know in 2023

 The clothing industry is a highly profitable global business with decades-long growth.
 It’s hard to imagine anything that could seriously damage the apparel industry.
 Yes, the global pandemic slowed down its progress, as indicated by recent apparel industry statistics.

-But the industry is likely to bounce back soon.
+But the industry is on its way to recovery.
 The proof of its profitability is best visible in the rising prices of clothes due to increased demand.
 For example, the average price of an item of clothing in the UK has risen by £2.66 since 2012.
-At the same time, supply chains are becoming cheaper due to new materials, technologies, and lower labour cost.